TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin.rst

    The translations are managed on Crowdin at https://crowdin.com/project/typo3-cms.

    You can either translate all strings on the Crowdin platform or directly in the TYPO3 backend.

-This is described in detail at :ref:`crowdin-usage`.
+   .. todo:: Add link to usage: This is described in detail at :ref:`crowdin-usage`.

 2. Translation Export